 - 1 tbsp cornstarch

-- 10 drops in total of any essential oils of your choice.
+- 10 drops of any essential oils of your choice.
 (I used 3 drops of Tea Tree Oil, 5 drops of Lavender Oil, and 2 drops of Sweet Orange Oil.)
 Note that this step is completely optional.

 - Small clean container with lid (Approx. 4-6 ounce in size)